unclebinary1001/desk_bg/README.md

 # DeskBg
 This is a command-line utility that automates the process of changing your desktop background with captivating images inspired by the vast Unsplash gallery.

+## User Features:

+- [x] User can update bg image downloaded from internet
+- [x] User can update bg image using Unsplush API
+- [x] Runs on UNIX machine
+- [ ] Runs on Windows machine

 ## KeyFeatures:

-* Multiplatform support - deskbg currently runs on linux machines (tested on xubuntu os) and windows (tested on windows10)
+* Multiplatform support - deskbg currently runs on unix machines (tested on xubuntu os) and windows (tested on windows10)

 * Command-Line Integration: Effortlessly manage and customize your desktop backgroud directly from the command line